How is Zeffy free?

 Final thoughts on promoting a fundraiser

 Promoting your fundraiser doesn't have to be complicated, and our effective fundraising tips simplify it.
 Pick the best strategies for your nonprofit, and be bold and creative.
-Remember, your passion is contagious, so let it shine through in your promotion strategies.
+Remember, your passion is contagious — let it shine through in your promotion strategies.

 Creating memorable experiences for your community fosters a sense of connection and inspires them to become advocates for your cause.
 When supporters feel personally invested, they're more likely to spread the word and contribute meaningfully to your mission.

-Leverage Zeffy — the only 100% free fundraising platform — to promote and manage your fundraisers.
-Zeffy doesn't charge any fees, which means more of the money you raise goes straight to your cause.
+Zeffy — the only 100% free fundraising platform — helps you promote and manage your fundraisers with zero fees.
+No platform, transaction, or credit card fees.
+Funded entirely by optional donor tips, so more of the money you raise goes straight to your cause.

 FAQs on fundraiser event promotion